a-martyn/ISL-python/README.md

 # ISL-python

 [*An Introduction to Statistical Learning*](http://www-bcf.usc.edu/~gareth/ISL/) is a textbook by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
-Conceptual and applied excercises are provided at the end of each chapter covering supervised learning.
+Conceptual and applied exercises are provided at the end of each chapter covering supervised learning.

 <IMG src='http://www-bcf.usc.edu/%7Egareth/ISL/ISL%20Cover%202.jpg' height=20% width=20%> <P>

-This repository contains my solutions to the labs and excercises as Jupyter Notebooks written in Python using:
+This repository contains my solutions to the labs and exercises as Jupyter Notebooks written in Python using:

 - Numpy
 - Pandas